peak-gao/code-notes/js-basics-short-notes.md

     	numOfCustomers = numOfCustomers - 1;
     } while (numOfCustomers > 0);
     ```
-    - The only practical difference between these loops is whether the conditional is tested before the first iteration (while) or after the first iteration (do..while)
+    - The only difference between these loops is whether the conditional is tested before the first iteration (while) or after the first iteration (do..while)
     - In either form, if the conditional tests as false, the next iteration will not run
         - That means if the condition is initially false, a while loop will never run, but a do..while loop will run just the first time
-- The for loop has three clauses: the initialization clause (var i=0), the conditional test clause (i <= 9), and the update clause (i = i + 1).
-So if you're going to do counting with your loop iterations, for is a more compact and often easier form to understand and write
-- There are other specialized loop forms that are intended to iterate over specific values, such as the properties of an object (see Chapter 2) where the implied conditional test is just whether all the properties have been processed.
-The "loop until a condition fails" concept holds no matter what the form of the loop

 # You Don't Know JS: Scope & Closures
 # What is Scope?
-- One of the most fundamental paradigms of nearly all programming languages is the ability to store values in variables, and later retrieve or modify those values.
-In fact, the ability to store values and pull values out of variables is what gives a program state
+- One of the most fundamental paradigms of nearly all programming languages is the ability to store values in variables, and later retrieve or modify those values
-    - Without such a concept, a program could perform some tasks, but they would be extremely limited and not terribly interesting
+    - the ability to store values and pull values out of variables is what gives a program state
-    - But the inclusion of variables into our program begets the most interesting questions we will now address: where do those variables live?
-In other words, where are they stored?
-And, most importantly, how does our program find them when it needs them?
+    - But where do those variables live? where are they stored? how does our program find them when it needs them?
-    - These questions speak to the need for a well-defined set of rules for storing variables in some location, and for finding those variables at a later time. **We'll call that set of rules: *Scope***
+    - there's a well-defined set of rules for storing variables in some location, and for finding those variables at a later time. **We'll call that set of rules: *Scope***
-    - ***But, where and how do these Scope rules get set?***
+    - ***Where and how do these Scope rules get set***
 - despite the fact that JavaScript falls under the general category of "dynamic" or "interpreted" languages, it is in fact a compiled language
     - It is not compiled well in advance, as are many traditionally-compiled languages, nor are the results of compilation portable among various distributed systems
-    - nevertheless, the JavaScript engine performs many of the same steps, albeit in more sophisticated ways than we may commonly be aware, of any traditional language-compiler
+    - The JavaScript engine performs many of the same steps, albeit in more sophisticated ways than we may commonly be aware, of any traditional language-compiler

-- In a traditional ***compiled-language process***, a chunk of source code, your program, will undergo typically three steps before it is executed, roughly called "compilation":
+- In traditional ***compiled-language process*** source code, your program will undergo three steps before it's executed, called "compilation":
 1. **Tokenizing/Lexing**
     - breaking up a string of characters into meaningful (to the language) chunks, called tokens
     - For instance, consider the program: var a = 2;